 The Pirkanmaa Hospital District in cooperation with Medanets and Neagen is conducting a pilot project on a mobile photo feature at six different wards.

-The Pirkanmaa Hospital District is the first hospital district in Finland to conduct a pilot project on a mobile photo feature for professional care work, realized in cooperation by Medanets and Neagen.
+The Pirkanmaa Hospital District is the first hospital district in Finland to conduct a pilot project on a mobile photo feature for professional care work, realised in cooperation by Medanets and Neagen.
 The new feature allows saving a patient photo taken with a smartphone directly, via a secure connection, in the image archives the hospital or health centre uses.

 Clinical photography is an important tool especially in highly visual branches of medicine, such as the wards included in the Pirkanmaa Hospital District mobile photo feature pilot project: